-HEADQUARTERS FIRE DEPARTMENT,

-Nos.
-157 AND 159 EAST SIXTY-SEVENTH STREET,

-NEW YORK, August 16, 1894.
+HEADQUARTERS FIRE DEPARTMENT, Nos.
+157 AND 159 EAST SINTY-SEVENTH STREET, New York, August 16, 1894.

-SEALED PROPOSALS FOR FURNISHING the material and labor and doing the work required in repairing First size Double Pump Clapp & Jones Crane Neck Steam Fire-engine, registered number 383, and fitting said engine with the La France nest the bead of the Fire Department, at the office of said Department, Nos.
-157 and 159 East Sixty-seventh the head of the Fire Department, at the office of said Department, Nos.
-157 and 159 East Sixty-seventh (Wednesday, August 29, 1864, at which time and place they will be publicly opened by the head of said Department and read.
+SEALED PROPOSALS FOR FURNISHING the material and labor and doing the work required in repairing First size Double Pump Clapp & Jones Crane Neck Steam Fire-engine, registered number 383, and fitting said engine with the La France nest tube boiler, will be received by the Board of Commissioners at the head of the Fire Department, at the office of said Department, Nos.
+157 and 159 East Sixty-seventh street, in the City of New York, until 10 o'clock A. M., Wednesday, August 29, 1894, at which time and place they will be publicly opened by the head of said Department and read.

-The form of the agreement, with specifications, which form part of these proposals.
+For information as to the amount and kind of work to be done, bidders are referred to the specifications, which form part of these proposals.

-The form of the agreement, with specifications, showing the manner of payment for the work, may be seen and forms of proposals may be obtained at the office of the Department.

-Biddie will write out the amount of their estimate in the same in figures.
+The form of the agreement, with specifications, showing the manner of payment for the work, may be showing the manner of payment for the work, may be obtained at the office and than so firpoposals may be obtained at the office and the man of the payment of the payment of the contract in addition to inserting the same in figures.